hbhfly/cloud-commerce-datahub-sample-setup/README.md

 The following folders and files are included in the sample repository.

 Root level
-- manifest.json: The Commerce Cloud manifest.json that includes required Data Hub properties.
+- manifest.json: The SAP Commerce Cloud manifest.json that includes required Data Hub properties.
-- datahub folder: This folder contains all of the folders and files that support Data Hub.
+- datahub folder: The folder that contains all of the folders and files that support Data Hub.

 datahub folder
 - manifest.json: The Data Hub manifest.json file that defines the Data Hub application and extensions.
-- <custom-extension> folder: This folder is a generic folder that you can build out for custom extensions.
+- <custom-extension> folder: A generic folder that you can build out for custom extensions.
-- config folder: This folder contains the Data Hub configuration files and folders.
+- config folder: The folder that contains the Data Hub configuration files and folders.

 config folder
 - lib folder: An optional folder where you can add pre-compiled extensions.
 The JAR files and Java libraries that support the pre-compiled extensions should reside in this folder.
-- logback.xml: This file defines logging details.
+- logback.xml: The file that defines logging details.
-- datahub-environment.conf: This file contains the properties shared by all environments in a basic Data Hub configuration.
+- datahub-environment.conf: The file that contains the properties shared by all environments in a basic Data Hub configuration.
-- datahub-environment-[environment_code].conf: This file contains unique properties that are assigned to specific environments.
+- datahub-environment-[environment_code].conf: The file that contains unique properties that are assigned to specific environments.

 ### Clone Repository